openmobilityfoundation/mobility-data-specification/provider/README.md

 The status_changes API should allow querying status changes with a combination of query parameters.

-* `event_time`
-* `bbox`

-`bbox` is the bounding-box, for example:
+* `start_time`: filters for status changes where `event_time` occurs at or after the given time
+* `end_time`: filters for status changes where `event_time` occurs at or before the given time
+* `bbox`: filters for status changes where `event_location` is within defined bounding-box.
+The order is definied as: southwest longitude, southwest latitude, northeast longitude, northeast latitude (separated by commas).

+Example:

 ```
 bbox=-122.4183,37.7758,-122.4120,37.7858
 ```

-Gets all status changes with an `event_location` within that bounding-box.
-The order is definied as: southwest longitude, southwest latitude, northeast longitude, northeast latitude (separated by commas).

 ### Event Types